 Know when to call it a night

 Video calls can really drag on if you’re not careful.
-You might have planned 10 different games and a bunch of other activities, but that doesn’t mean you have to go through with it.
-If the energy has dropped and no one is feeling it anymore, just call it a night.
-You probably won’t want to run further than a couple of hours.
+You may have 10 different games planned and a bunch of other fun games, but that doesn’t mean you have to follow through.
+When the energy is down and no one is feeling it, just call it a night.
+You probably won’t want to run for more than a few hours.
 Knowing when to call it a night is important if you want everyone to do it again.